Easy-to-read medicine information about codeine – what is it, how to take codeine safely and possible side effects.

 Like all medicines, codeine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

 Addiction is an excessive craving.
 If you are addicted to codeine, it means you are not able to control your use of it.
 It is unusual for people who are prescribed codeine for short periods of time to become addicted to it.
-Some people are more likely to develop addiction than others and seem to be very sensitive to the cravings.
-You may be at risk for addiction if you have mental health problems such as depression or a history of substance abuse, including alcohol and recreational drugs.
+Some people are more likely to develop addiction than others - you may be at risk for addiction if you have mental health problems such as depression or a history of substance abuse, including alcohol and recreational drugs.

 To reduce your risk of addiction, codeine should be used for the shortest possible time, at the lowest effective dose, with a plan in place to reduce and withdraw treatment.